no-show rate benchmarks by industry 2026

 Tutoring / education 10–18% Up to 25% Varies by age group and commitment level

-What Drives No-Show Rates Higher
+What Really Drives No-Show Rates Higher

 What a "Good" No-Show Rate Actually Looks Like